aanrran/SFND_Unscented_Kalman_Filter/README.md

 4. make
 5. ./ukf_highway

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, and src/ukf.h
+The programs that need to be written to accomplish the project are src/ukf.cpp, and src/ukf.h

 <img src="media/ukf_highway Image.png" width="700" height="300" />